MotBCS/SoftwareII_C195/README.txt

     OVERLAPPING APPOINTMENT TRIGGER
     -------------------------------
-    (Triggered by appointments overlapping with SAME customer ID)
+    (Triggered by appointments overlapping with SAME customer ID on SAME day)

     The overlapping appointment alert is triggered when a customer has created an appointment and saves it to the table, then creates another appointment on the same day, that clashes with their previously scheduled appointment.
-Since a customer can not attend two different meetings at once, the trigger looks at the customer ID to check for overlapping appointments.
+Since a customer can not attend two different meetings at once, the trigger looks at the customer ID to check for overlapping appointments on the same day.
+If a customer has a appointment scheduled on one day and another scheduled on a different day, the overlapping appointment alert will not be triggered.

     MODIFYING AN APPOINTMENT
     -------------------------